Deciding to have a mastectomy

 Sara Daly Roter's mother had breast cancerand so did both of her grandmothers

 .
 So three years ago the Manhattanite, then 27, got tested for the BRCA gene mutations.
 "It was scary for me, but there was no question that I wanted to know," says Roter.
 "I didn't think too much about ituntil it came back positive."

 Roter was reeling when the genetic counselor gave her the news.
 "It didn't sink in when she was first telling me.
 She explained that I was at greater risk, that I needed to be screened earlier.
-She told me there were programs for INVALID ARTICLE ID women."
+She told me there were programs for high-risk women."